pexa-Jjacob/log-processor/README.md

 The application parses log files and processes the IP addresses and URLs.
 It also provides the top three most frequent entries.

+## Assumptions

+-Only dealing with IPV4 addresses in all log files -Only dealing with HTTP version 1.1, not HTTP/2 and HTTP/3 -This is an MVP to initiate a discussion with the client -This is a command line tool

 ## Built With

 - [Java](https://www.java.com/) - The main programming language used